JasirMJ/flight_information_system/README.md

+Important!!

+Command-line argument [args] should be relative location of input.txt
+Example: edu/kit/informatik/input.txt

 ****************************************************************************************************
 A simplified flight information system that answers questions of this kind to its users:

-• Is there a non-stop flight between two specific airports?
-• If not, how many stopovers does the shortest route contain?
-• Which flight distance is covered?
+ï¿½ Is there a non-stop flight between two specific airports? ï¿½ If not, how many stopovers does the shortest route contain? ï¿½ Which flight distance is covered?

 ****************************************************************************************************